DarrahK/Neural-Network/README.md

 Network.py was my first attempted of coding a Neural Network and still working.

 # neural-network-2.0
 My motivation was to allow beginners to machine learning to have an appication that they can use to learn and experiment with.
 Where the user can create, train, and run a network in a couple of lines.
-Whilst offering more advaance options like modularity and customization over activation function on different layers.
+Whilst offering more advance options like modularity and customization over activation function on different layers.
 To come up with new and innovative solutions to solve real problems.

 ## Creating a Neural Network
 A neural network is built on the idea of input, hidden, and output layers.